nrfconnect/sdk-nrf/samples/zigbee/shell/README.rst

 Testing
 =======

-In this testing procedure, both of the development kits are programmed with the Zigbee shell sample.
+In this testing procedure, both of the development kits are programmed with the Zigbee Shell sample.
-One of these samples acts as Zigbee Coordinator, the second one as Zigbee Router.
+One of these samples acts as Zigbee Coordinator, the other one as Zigbee Router.

-After building the sample and programming it to your development kits, test it by performing the following steps:
+After building the sample and programming it to your development kits, complete the following steps to test it:

 #.
 Turn on the development kits.
 #.
 Set up the serial connection with the development kits using one of the `Available shell interfaces`_.
 #.
-Set one shell device to work as coordinator by running the following shell command:
+To set one shell device to work as coordinator, run the following shell command:

    .. code-block::

       bdb role zc

    This shell device is now the shell coordinator node.
 #.
-Issue the following command on the shell coordinator node to start a new Zigbee network:
+Run the following command on the shell coordinator node to start a new Zigbee network:

    .. code-block::

       bdb start

 #.
-Run the following command on the second board programmed with the shell sample:
+Run the following command on the second board programmed with the Shell sample:

    .. code-block::

       bdb start

    The shell device joins the network.
 #.
-Check that the shell device has commissioned by running the following command:
+To check that the shell device has commissioned, run the following command:

    .. code-block::

       zdo short

    The command returns the acquired short address of the shell device.
 #.
-Check the communication between the nodes by issuing a ping request with the acquired short address value and the payload size:
+To check the communication between the nodes, issue a ping request with the acquired short address value and the payload size:

    .. parsed-literal::
       :class: highlight